tonymm81/table_project/README.md

 plan:
-i make a control_wlan_devices(devices, devices_name, devices_library). when user push a button it opens a top window where you can change the wlan device status. also i have to made own window to bulps where you can adjust the colors etc.
+i make a control_wlan_devices(devices, devices_name, devices_library). when user push a button it opens a top window where you can change the wlan device status. also i have to made own window to bulps where you can adjust the colors etc. problem. when i make a devices button, i have to figure out how to save device name per button that i can use devices name in control wlan devices function.